 Trade Lines are your credit accounts.
 This includes the type of account (credit card, auto loan, line of credit, mortgage, etc.), outstanding balance, credit limit or loan amount, the date you opened the credit, and the payment history.Credit Inquiries.

 This is the number of times you’ve applied for credit and authorized a lender to check your credit.
 When you check your own score, it’s called a soft inquiry and it does not affect your score.
 When a lender checks your score, it’s represented as a “hard inquiry” and it can negatively impact your score, if you don’t get approved.
 Public Record and Collections.

 The credit bureaus also collect public record information (bankruptcies, civil lawsuits, etc.) and information from collection agencies such as overdue debt.

 Another way to check your FICO credit score is offline via mail.
-Complete the Annual Credit Report Request Formand mail it to:
+Complete the Annual Credit Report Request Form

 The Federal Trade Commission (FTC) oversees the credit reporting bureaus.
 The Fair Credit Reporting Act was created to promote the accuracy, fairness, and privacy of information in the files of consumer reporting agencies (CRAs).

 While there are many different credit bureaus in the US, the three major credit reporting agencies are: